Flow Maps Explained: Showing Traffic, Flows, Migrations, Etc.

 Connecting each shape to other shapes facilitates a smooth progression and enhances comprehension of such a map.
 Good flow maps, therefore, adhere to these principles for optimal results.

 Sustaining a consistent design across the map, flowing data from left to right, and keeping the map on a single page all contribute to improved readability and comprehension.
+The following are the steps you can use:

 Real-World Examples of Flow Mapping